aetel/aetelbot/README.md

 ---

-Needs a token.txt file in the same directory to run.
+Needs a data-and-settings.json file in the same directory to run.